Mearitek/MeariSdk/Android/docs/Meari Android SDK Guide.md

 ```
 【description】
-If customers have their own user system, then they can log in via uid and access our SDK.
+If customers have their own user system, then you can use uid to login.
-The user uid logs in.
-The uid is required to be unique and defined by the access party itself.
-The uid system can log in directly without registration.
+The uid is required to be unique and defined by your own.
+You can login directly without registration.

 [Function call]